List of palaces: New Zealand

-Apart from the large complex at Turangawaewae Marae located in the town of Ngaruawahia, the previous Māori Monarch Te Atairangikaahu had a home at Waahi Marae in Huntly where she lived for most of her 40-year reign with her consort Whatumoana Paki.
+Apart from the large complex at Tūrangawaewae Marae located in the town of Ngāruawāhia, the previous Māori Monarch Te Atairangikaahu had a home at Waahi Marae in Huntly where she lived for most of her 40-year reign with her consort Whatumoana Paki.
 The Māori King or Queen are required to attend 33 Poukai annually conducted at Marae loyal to the Kingitangi movement.
 Many of these Marae maintain residences for the Māori King or Queen for them to use during such visits.